-Component Component Threshold Metric (50%) Maximum Metric (200%) Adjusted EBITDA 75% of the adjusted EBITDA 100% of the adjusted EBITDA 125% of the adjusted EBITDA Target Target Target Operating Margin Top 66.67% of the Company's Top 50% of the Company's Top 20% of the Company's Public Company OSV Peer Public Company OSV Peer Public Company OSV Peer Group Group Group Safety TRIR less than the average of four annual safety benchmarks for the most recent year compiled by IADC, OMSA, ISOA and IMCA TRIR less than the lowest of four annual safety benchmarks for the most recent year compiled by IADC, OMSA, ISOA or IMCA TRIR at least 10% less than the Company's trailing three-year average TRIR
+Component Threshold Metric (50%) Target Metric (100%) Maximum Metric (200%) EBITDA 75% of the EBITDA Target 100% of the EBITDA Target 125% of the EBITDA Target Operating Margin Top 66.67% of the Company's Public Company OSV Peer Group Top 50% of the Company's Public Company OSV Peer Group Top 20% of the Company's Public Company OSV Peer Group Safety TRIR less than the lowest average of the four annual safety benchmarks for any year falling within the most recent three years compiled by IADC, OMSA, ISOA and IMCA TRIR less than the lowest of any one of the four annual safety benchmarks for any year falling within the most recent three years compiled by IADC, OMSA, ISOA or IMCA TRIR at least 10% less than the Company's trailing three- year average TRIR

-Our Public Company OSV Peer Group consists of SEACOR Holdings Inc. (NYSE:CKH), GulfMark Offshore, Inc. (NYSE:GLF), Tidewater Inc. (NYSE:TDW), Farstad Shipping ASA (NO:FAR), Solstad Offshore ASA (NO:SOFF), Deep Sea Supply Plc (NO:DESSC), DOF ASA (NO:DOF), Siem Offshore, Inc. (NO:SIOFF), Groupe Bourbon SA (GBB:FP), Havila Shipping ASA (NO:HAVI), and Eidesvik Offshore ASA (NO:EIOF).
+Our Public Company OSV Peer Group of 11 companies consists of SEACOR Holdings Inc. (NYSE:CKH), GulfMark Offshore, Inc. (NYSE:GLF), Tidewater Inc. (NYSE:TDW), Farstad Shipping ASA (NO:FAR), Solstad Offshore ASA (NO:SOFF), Deep Sea Supply Plc (NO:DESSC), DOF ASA (NO:DOF), Siem Offshore, Inc. (NO:SIOFF), Groupe Bourbon SA (GBB:FP), Havila Shipping ASA (NO:HAVI), and Eidesvik Offshore ASA (NO:EIOF).

-A discussion concerning our use of adjusted EBITDA, operating margin and total recordable incident rate in connection with compensation-related matters is described in the section entitled "How and why we use our performance measures to determine whether incentive cash compensation has been earned."
+A discussion concerning our use of EBITDA, operating margin and total recordable incident rate in connection with compensation-related matters is found in the section entitled "How and why we use our performance measures to determine whether incentive cash compensation has been earned."